ivanbrennan/installing-NixOS/xps13.md

 As reported by `gdisk /dev/nvme0n1`
 ```
 The protective MBR's 0xEE partition is oversized!
-Auto-repairing
+Auto-repairing.

 Partition table scan:
   MBR: protective